 Rahab “foreshadowing the coming Savior”

-It is a very interesting idea, and the more I learn about modern-day human trafficking, the more I believe that this would have been the situation.
-She may not have initiated or willfully consented to the acts of prostitution performed, yet she would have to carry the weight of other people’s sin, through social stigma, as if it was her own.
+It’s an interesting idea, and the more I learn about modern-day human trafficking, the more I believe that this would have been the situation.
+She most likely did not initiate or willfully consent to the acts of prostitution performed, yet she would have had to carry the weight of other people’s sin, through social stigma, as if it was her own.

-Rahab is a courageous and clever woman, listed among Israelite heroes in Hebrews 11:31 for her faith.
-Regardless of her past, this biblical heroine goes on to establish a family in the land of Israel, one that will continue for generations and will eventually include Jesus of Nazareth.
+Rahab is a courageous and clever woman, listed among Israelite heroes in Hebrews 11:31 for her faith, and mentioned in James 2:25-26 as an example of faith in action.
+Regardless of her nickname, this biblical heroine goes on to establish a family in the land of Israel, one that will continue for generations and will eventually include Jesus of Nazareth.

 In Matthew 1 we read that one of Rahab’s descendants is Boaz, who marries the next woman listed in Christ’s lineage, Ruth.
-Their stories help to prepare the way for the coming messiah.
+These stories prepare the way for the coming Messiah.

-Frymer-Kensky, Reading the Women of the Bible, pg.
-35
+Frymer-Kensky, pg.
+36, Reading the Women of the Bible

 Ibid, pg.
 37